andrewrlee/api-viewer/README.md

 api-viewer
 ==========

-This is a generic viewer for displaying a glossary for an API or a DSL.
+This is a simple generic viewer for displaying a glossary for an API or a DSL.
 It is a single page web application written using [angular.js](http://angularjs.org/), [jquery](http://jquery.com/) and [bootstrap](http://twitter.github.com/bootstrap/).

 An example of a configured viewer is present [here](http://plasma147.github.com/api-viewer/).